becom1ng/FlixxMovieApp/README.md

 # Flixx Movie Application

-Javascript application using The Movie Database (TMDB) API.
+Javascript application using The Movie Database (TMDB) API to show information about movies and TV shows.